fahmyabdul/self-growth/data-app/README.md

 <h3 id="usage-configuration">Configuration</h3>

 You can configure both apps to run on different ports that you wants.
-Both auth-app and fetch-app directory have `.configs.yml` file that act as the **configuration file** of each application.
+Both data-app and data-app directory have `.configs.yml` file that act as the **configuration file** of each application.

 You can either edit the existing configuration file, or create a new configuration file based on existing configuration file.

 <h4 id="usage-edit-existing">Edit Existing Configuration File</h4>

-On either auth-app or fetch-app, edit the `.configs.yml` config values before starting the app.
+On either data-app or data-app, edit the `.configs.yml` config values before starting the app.
 The port configuration is in `services` -> `restapi` -> `port` fields.

 <h4 id="usage-edit-existing">Create New Configuration File</h4>